howerj/cdb/readme.md

 * Move version information into [cdb.c][].
 * Perhaps the file access callbacks should be their own structure, so they can be reused, much like the generic memory allocator.
+* Move many of the functions in "main.c" to another file, so they can be reused in other projects.
+It would be annoying for the consumer to have to do it themselves, or reimplement things.
+* Options for making the file checking more lax;
+  - Information can be stored between the different keys/value pairs?

 [author]: howe.r.j.89@gmail.com
 [main.c]: main.c